dcorking/hblog/posts/2017-03-14-my-practical-armenia-part-two.markdown

 # Financials

 Once in Armenia you'll need to get a feel for the prices and whatnot.
-Basically you should need to spend at most 5,000 dram a day, that's like $11.
+You should need to spend at most 5,000 drams a day, that's like $11.

 ```
 PRO-TIP: $11 is a slice of pizza and beverage in San Francisco.
 ```

-I can easily survive on just about 1,500 dram a day and actually I eat much better than I ever did in America.
+I can easily survive on just about 1,500 drams a day and I eat much better than I ever did in America.

 Rent should be about at most $300 a month, which I think is quite fancy and in the city.
 I spent $250 a month last year during my first